jpatillo/noodle/README.md

 ## TODO

-- new methodology for a datastructure to hold sensors and thermostats. right now the same sensors are treated as independent sensors and as part of a thermostat.
-  - this is cumbersome for telemetry reporting

 - Shut off heat sources if the temperature reading fails.
 - Shut off heat sources if the program is not running.
 Supply power to relay from device?
 Will the relay auto-trip?